-Amanda Lange is the Curatorial Department Chair and Curator of Historic Interiors at Historic Deerfield.
+Amanda Lange is the Curatorial Department Director and Curator of Historic Interiors at Historic Deerfield.
 She received her undergraduate degree in Art and Art History from Rice University in Houston, Texas, and her master’s degree from the University of Delaware/Winterthur Program in Early American Culture.
 After graduation, she joined the curatorial staff of the Winterthur Museum as Assistant Curator of Ceramics and Glass.
 At Historic Deerfield she was part of a team that developed the Flynt Center of Early New England Life, a 27,000 square-foot facility for exhibitions, visible storage, and object work areas.
 She was responsible for opening the Museum’s Attic, a study gallery filled with over 3,000 decorative arts objects.
 Ms. Lange has developed several exhibitions and accompanying catalogues including Eye for Excellence: Masterworks from Winterthur, Delicate Deception: Delftware at Historic Deerfield, 1600-1800, and The Canton Connection: Art and Commerce of the China Trade, 1784-1860.
-Ms. Lange is also a contributing author to the forthcoming publication, Global Trade and Visual Arts in Federal New England (University of New England Press, 2014).
-Currently Ms. Lange is managing an Institute for Museum and Library Services (IMLS)-funded general conservation survey project of Historic Deerfield’s houses and collections.
-She is a board member of the American Ceramic Circle, Chair of the American Ceramic Circle Journal committee, a member of the China Students' Club of Boston, and a member of the Colonial Chocolate Society, a scholarly group of museum professionals, academics, and historians supported by Mars, Incorporated.
+Ms. Lange is also a contributing author to the publication, Global Trade and Visual Arts in Federal New England (University of New England Press, 2014).
+Currently Ms. Lange is working on a catalogue of Historic Deerfield’s British ceramics collection.
+She is a board member of the American Ceramic Circle, Chair of the American Ceramic Circle Membership committee, a member of the Ceramics Study Club of Boston, and a member of the Colonial Chocolate Society, a scholarly group of museum professionals, academics, and historians supported by Mars, Incorporated.